 At the same time, numerous studies show that natural immunity confers longer-lasting and stronger protection against infection, symptomatic disease, and hospitalization caused by SARS-CoV-2, compared to the BNT162b2 two-dose vaccine-induced immunity.

-If you are hesitant to take the COVID-19 “vaccine” or boosters, you have the right to be.
+You have the right to be.
 Despite the pharmaceutical companies’ declarations about COVID-19 vaccine effectiveness, clinical trials are still ongoing and over a year of data still needs to be collected.
-Thus, efficacy can’t be realistically determined, much less when the data from previous trials has been compromised and is sketchy.
+Thus, efficacy can’t be realistically determined, much less when data from previous trials has been compromised and is sketchy.

 On the other hand, efficacy can’t be declared because their clinical trial didn’t test it and the data doesn’t show it.
 The clinical trials only addressed symptom reduction.
 There wasn’t any methodology or data addressing infection or transmission; conclusions about transmission or infection of SARS-CoV-2 can’t be drawn because those variables weren’t tested.
 To conclude that the COVID-19 “vaccine” “(BNT162b2) prevents COVID-19 effectively” is a fraudulent conclusion.

-The only claim that these companies can make at this point is that receiving the experimental shot can lower symptom severity if contracting SARS-CoV-2, in some individuals.
-Yet, many others are experiencing terrible adverse effects and dying from the shot.
+The only claim that these companies can make at this point is that receiving the experimental shot can lower symptom severity in some individuals when contracting SARS-CoV-2.
+Yet, the effectiveness issue shouldn’t even be addressed due to their low safety profile since many others are experiencing terrible adverse effects and dying from the shot.